Travel Guide: Cuban Christmas

 A big part of the reason I wanted to go to Cuba was to get a tattoo from a particular artist so I planned my trip around it.
 Shoutout to https://www.instagram.com/maurococatattoo/ for being the reason I pulled the trigger on going to Cuba.
 He is at a great studio in central Havana: http://lamarcabodyart.com/

-Cuba is a really cool place.
-It’s easy to get to and a place you should definitely visit.
+Cuba is a really cool place because of the people.
+It’s easy enough to get to and a place you should definitely visit if it’s on your list.

 Do you want to go to Cuba?
 What’s on your list of things to do and see in Cuba?